carlosdagos/blog/drafts/2015-02-20-folding-vs-iconv.markdown

 tags: unicode, iconv
 ---

 Had a bit of a problem recently and it fit perfectly with my previous post about character encodings.
-Whereas in my previous post I talked a lot about php, in this one I use JavaScript/NodeJS, though not so intensely.
+Whereas in my previous post I talked a lot about php, in this one I use JavaScript/NodeJS and Bash/ZSH, though not so intensely.

 ## The problem